OpenSEMBA/dgtd/README.md

 ### OpenMP and MPI in Windows

 - OpenMP requires an LLVM compiler.
-It has been tested Intel OneAPI HPC.
+It has been tested Intel OneAPI (Base kit and HPC kit).
+To compile, use the following CMake Command Arguments when compiling MFEM and maxwell dgtd:
+    ```
+    -DCMAKE_C_COMPILER=icx -DCMAKE_CXX_COMPILER=icx
+    ```
 - MPI requires mfem to be compiled with MFEM_USE_MPI which requires Hypre and METIS.
   - Option 1, install with vcpkg. make sure to mark METIS_VERSION_5 and that th
   - Option 2, compiling from sources: Hypre can be cloned from https://github.com/hypre-space/hypre.
 It must be compiled **and installed** using a CMakeLists.txt in hypre/src.
 It is possible that the following variable has to be manually set: